Blixibon/bodygrouped_hl2_characters/README.md

 * citizens/custom_group03_nobeanie - A custom version of the rebel models which have no beanies; these compile into "group03/no_beanie"
 * citizens/custom_group03m_beanie - A custom version of the rebel medic models which have beanies; these compile into "group03m/beanie"
 * barney/barney_custom_rebel.qc - A custom version of Barney's EP1 model which uses a rebel uniform instead of a metrocop uniform.
+* gordon/gordon_custom_citizen.qc - A custom version of the Gordon model which uses a citizen outfit instead of an HEV suit.

 ### Credits